Zazzles2908/Mini-Agent_ACP/documents/07_RESEARCH_ANALYSIS/COMPREHENSIVE_ARCHITECTURE_ANALYSIS.md

 **What they were trying to achieve**:
 - Enable web search for MiniMax-M2
 - Use Z.AI GLM-4.6 backend (FREE)
-- Provide "OpenAI SDK compatibility"
+- Provide "OpenAI SDK format compatibility"

 **What they actually achieved**:
 - ✅ Working web search (via `zai_unified_tools.py`)